AEjonanonymous/Non-existence-of-Perfect-Cuboids/README.md

 ## 📂 Repository Contents

 * **`Formal Proof of the Non-Existence of Perfect Cuboids...pdf`**: The formal verification and proof of the investigation's findings.
 * **`No Perfect Cuboids.lean`**: The complete Lean 4 proof script that codifies the manuscript's triple lock.
-It utilizes the Lean kernel to verify the Modular Obstruction, Geometric Obstruction, and Topological Obstruction, confirming the "No Goals" state for the non-existence of a perfect cuboid.
+It utilizes the Lean kernel to verify the Modular Obstruction, Geometric Obstruction, and Topological Obstruction, confirming the **No Goals** state for the non-existence of a perfect cuboid.
 * **`Saunderson_parametric_sweep.py`**: Investigation script identifying the $10^{-18}$ resonance.
 * **`Saunderson_P_Lift_calculator.py`**: Investigation script for Jacobian doubling and rational lifts.
 * **`Notes - The Elliptic Curve Method.pdf`**: Investigative notes documenting the path from Saunderson parametrization to the hyperelliptic model.